DanielMendozaC/multimodal-medical-diagnosis/docs/architecture.md

 ## Experimental Setup

-The system is being evaluated through a rigorous experimental protocol:
+The system is being evaluated through an experimental protocol:
 1. Train/validate/test split with stratification by diagnosis
 2. Separate evaluation of each modality independently
 3. Comparative analysis of fusion strategies